 - Is your book under 100 pages?
 If yes, skip hardcover.
 Publish paperback and Kindle only.

 - Is this your first indie book with no mailing list?
-If yes, launch paperback + Kindle.
-Add hardcover in month 3-6 once you have reviews and rank.
+If yes, launch paperback plus Kindle.
+Add hardcover in month 3 to 6 once you have reviews and rank.

 - Is your genre business, self-help, memoir, reference, or children's picture book?
 If yes, publish hardcover as the primary launch format.

 - Is your genre adult fiction with a real audience?
-If yes, publish both — hardcover at $10-$12 above paperback.
+If yes, publish both - hardcover at $10 to $12 above paperback.

 - Do you need library and bookstore reach?
 If yes, paperback with Expanded Distribution on KDP, hardcover on IngramSpark (not KDP).

-A few things the hardcover-evangelist crowd won't tell you:
+A few things the hardcover-evangelist crowd will not tell you:

 - KDP hardcover print quality is good, not great.
 Binding glue occasionally shows at the case edges on inspection copies.
-It's fine for retail; it's not the quality of a Macmillan hardcover.
+It is fine for retail; it is not the quality of a Macmillan hardcover.

 - Returns hurt worse on hardcover.
 Higher print cost means a returned hardcover costs you more in author-facing accounting than a returned paperback.

-- Amazon doesn't promote hardcover in most search rankings.
+- Amazon does not promote hardcover in most search rankings.
 The default Amazon book search ranks the cheapest format first.
 Your hardcover often sits below the Kindle and paperback listings unless a reader explicitly filters for it.

 - Hardcover-only launches are slower.
 You give up Kindle Countdown Deals, KDP Select free days, and paperback Expanded Distribution.
-First-month sales velocity is typically 30-50% lower on a hardcover-only launch.
+First-month sales velocity is typically 30 to 50 percent lower on a hardcover-only launch.

 The print-cost formulas above are US-marketplace figures.
 If you sell internationally - and most authors do, because KDP opts you into all marketplaces by default - the math recalculates in local currency at each store.